A lot of personal finance bloggers are drawn to blogging because it gives them an outlet that they otherwise wouldn’t have to talk about money.

 The world that I am in is a strange place.
 Starting out of college, I knew how much most of my coworkers were starting out making.
 Since we all make comparable (and plenty of) money, there are small things that are talked about.
 Perhaps it is that money is less of a sticky issue when people are on similar footing AND have plenty of it.

-- Quite a few of my friends know that my parents paid for university.
+- Quite a few of my friends know that my parents paid for college.

 - Several of my friends, point blank, told me how much they were making when they started.